nmacbean/GEOG-G489-589/Exercise 8: Plotting geospatial data from NetCDF files/Plotting_geospatial_data_from NetCDF.md

 * Plot the mean temporal GPP and add a colorbar and a plot title.
 * Then save the new mean GPP array to a netcdf file following the notes in class.

-**Once you have completed this task, upload both Parts A and B to Canvas before the start of next class**
+**Once you have completed this task, upload both your Jupyter Notebook and your saved netcdf file to Canvas before the start of next class**